Light

 Foreign and primary keys

 In SQL databases, indexes are commonly used to index primary keys and foreign keys.
-In EdgeDB, these fields are automatically indexed; there’s no need to manually declare them.
+EdgeDB’s analog to SQL’s primary key is the id field that gets automatically created for each object, while a link in EdgeDB is the analog to SQL’s foreign key.
+Both of these are automatically indexed.
 Moreover, any property with an exclusive constraint is also automatically indexed.